wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 1. Create test data based on dispersion patterns identified in production data (rather than copying production data for test use)

+1. Version database structure definitions and use utilities which enable back-off restore in case of version migration failure.

 1. Conduct Proof of Scalability

 1. SOC (Security Operations Center)

-1. Percentage and Blue/Green Deployments (without downtime)
+1. Percentage and Blue/Green Deployments (without downtime), ensuring that only one version of the application runs, reducing the complexity of handling multiple concurrent versions.

 1. Alerts based on log contents